Skip to Main Content

 Get behind the wheel for a test drive.
 Take the time to see if you can picture yourself driving this vehicle for years.
 How does the seat feel?
 Does accelerating make any strange noises?
 Will your furry friend fit comfortably in the back?
 Make sure your purchase will fit into your life.

-It’s time to sign the paperwork and make it yours.
+It’s time to sign the paperwork and make the vehicle yours.
 Come equipped with any information you learned from the inspection and use it as leverage to get the best deal on your used car.
-And look out for dealer options they might try and add on that aren’t always worth it.
+And look out for dealer options the seller might try to add on that aren’t always worth it.

-Purchasing a certified pre-owned car involves research and planning, but you can get a solid car at a great price with patience.
+Purchasing a certified pre-owned car involves research and planning, but with some patience, you can get a solid car at a great price.
 Once you find the right fit, qualify for financing before you sit down to finalize the purchase.
 Coming in with an auto loan lined up will give you even more room to negotiate price.